 Wild animals are typically captured for their meat.
 This is sold in wet markets, such as that in Wuhan, China where experts believe the ongoing pandemic originated.

-The desire for exotic pets is also a key driver of the global trade in wild animals, of which the United States is a major importer.
+The desire for exotic pets is also a key driver of the global trade in wild animals, of which the United States is a

 The world currently has firsthand experience of the phenomenal costs of responding to a pandemic, to say nothing of the profound loss of life.